Onemind-Services-LLC/cloudmydc-docs/docs/environment-management/environment-export-and-import/Environment Import.md

 ---
-title: Environment import
+title: Environment Import
 slug: environment-import
 sidebar_position: 3
 ---

 The the platform’s **Environment Import** feature allows executing the **_.json, .jps, .yml, .yaml_**, or **_.cs_** files on the platform to automatically install and configure projects according to the declared settings.
-Being initially designed to deploy the previously [exported](/docs/environment-management/environment-export-and-import/environment-export) environment copies (e.g. to transfer an application from another PaaS installation), it can also be used to install your own solutions, declared via JSON, or integrate any ready-to-go package from [JPS Collection](https://github.com/jelastic-jps).
+Being initially designed to deploy the previously [exported](/environment-management/environment-export-and-import/environment-export) environment copies (e.g. to transfer an application from another PaaS installation), it can also be used to install your own solutions, declared via JSON, or integrate any ready-to-go package from [JPS Collection](https://github.com/jelastic-jps).

 So, let’s consider how to work with the platform import functionality in detail on the example of the exported environment.